gagneurlab/drop/docs/source/prepare.rst

 =====================  =========  ================================================================================================================================================================================================  =========
 Parameter              Type       Description                                                                                                                                                                    Default/Examples
 =====================  =========  ================================================================================================================================================================================================  =========
-groups                 list       groups that should be executed in this module.
+run                    boolean    If true, the module will be run.
+If false, it will be ignored.                                                                                                                                    ``true`` groups                 list       groups that should be executed in this module.
 If not specified or ``null`` all groups are used.                                                                                                  ``- group1``